-Perfect for dry, damaged and curly hair, today we spill the beans on the Co-Wash method and why it offers a more Nourishing and Restorative alternative for washing your hair.
+Perfect for dry, damaged and curly hair, today we spill the beans on the 'co-wash' method and why it offers a more nourishing, moisturising and restorative, deep conditioning method for washing your hair.

 What is Co-Washing?

 Co-washing, also known as the ‘no-poo’ method and ‘conditioner only’ method is a process of washing your hair using only conditioner, no shampoo.

 It is suitable for curly or coily hair, or extremely dry hair which has been damaged from heat styling or colouring.

 The goal of co-washing is to deeply hydrate and moisturise the hair.
 Most commercial shampoo and conditioners contain sulfates (detergents) which strip the hair of its natural oils and moisture, drying it out and leaving it prone to breakage.
 Omitting Shampoo omits the process of washing out the important natural oils, giving it a better chance to rejuvenate and strengthen.

 How often should I co-wash?

 As often as you would normally conduct your shampoo/conditioner routine.
 However for the most part, leave out the shampoo.
 Instead, conditioning twice.
 We share with you the step by step method later on in this article.